-Readmission Policy: After initial appeal and subject to approval by the Admissions and Academic Standards Committee and the Director, after three academic years students who have been academically dismissed from the Kitty DeGree School of Nursing professional program will be allowed to reapply for admission to the first semester of the Kitty DeGree School of Nursing.
+Readmission Policy: Appeals for readmission to the professional program after academic dismissal must be submitted to the Admissions and Academics Standards Committee at the end of the same semester in which the academic dismissal occurs and prior to the stated deadline for that academic semester.
+If the appeal is granted, the student must enroll and attend the next semester.
+After initial appeal and subject to approval by the Admissions and Academic Standards Committee and the KDSON Director, students who have been academically dismissed from the Kitty DeGree School of Nursing professional program will be allowed to reapply for admission to the first semester of the Kitty DeGree School of Nursing after three academic years have lapsed.
 These students must meet the current admission requirements.
-(Adopted 1/7/08)

-Adopted: 01/00 Reviewed: 6/05, 8/12, 8/13, 2/15, 6/17, 6/18, 8/19 Revised: 6/08, 7/09, 8/12, 8/16
+Reviewed: 6/05, 8/12, 8/13, 2/15, 6/17, 6/18, 8/19

+Revised: 6/08, 7/09, 8/12, 8/16 8/22

-HESI EXAMS AND PROGRESSION POLICY
+BENCHMARK EXAMS AND PROGRESSION POLICY